 A new Guinness World Record has been set by 18 year old American, Mason Andrews.
 He set off from Monroe, Luisiana on July 22nd 2018 to fly around the world. his journey took 75 days, and took him in to the Guinness World Records as the youngest pilot to fly around the world at 18 years and 163 days old.
 Beating the previous record holder, the 18-year-old Lachlan Smart, from Australia, by 71 days.

 Travis has now had his record attempt officially recognised and plans to beat the current world record by at least 166 days, at the age of 17.

-Travis has always been well ahead in his training, he flew his first solo the day after his 16th birthday and starts his night rating in November.
-He has complete his PPL course and just has the final flight test to do.
+Travis has always been well ahead in his training, he flew his first solo the day after his 16th birthday and has already started flying for his night rating.
+He complete his PPL course and all his PPL tests months before he was required to do so.

-Training will continue, whenever the weather allows but he is still limited because of his age, the real hard work and constant training will start early in 2020, when he is 17.
+Training continues, whenever the weather allows but he is still limited because of his age, the real hard work and constant training will start early in 2020, when he is 17.